MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 The business card prebuilt AI model allows you to extract information from business card images.
 If it detects a business card in the image, the AI model extracts the information such as name, job title, address, email, company, and phone numbers.

 > [!NOTE]
 > The design and format of business cards varies widely.
-AI builder is constantly improving the accuracy of the business card AI model, but it's possible there may be inaccurate or missing information in some cases.
+AI Builder is constantly improving the accuracy of the business card AI model, but it's possible there could be inaccurate or missing information in some cases.
 It's a good idea to verify that the output is as you expect!

 ## Licensing requirements